Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Some MPE splitting methods

 Richardson extrapolation is another efficient and convenient approach to construct high-order MPE splitting methods.
-For completeness, we summarize and elaborate on this approach as presented in \cite{chin2011multi}.
-Since the Strang splitting operator \( \mathcal{S}_2(t) \) in \eqref{eq:Strang_scheme} satisfies the time reversibility \eqref{eq:time reversibility}, it follows from \eqref{lemma:time reversibility} that the defect operator \( \mathcal{D}(t) \) in \eqref{eq:defect_strang} contains only odd power terms of \( t \).
-To be specific,
+Using the time reversibility of Strang splitting \( \mathcal{S}_2(t) \) in \eqref{eq:Strang_scheme}, for a given set of $k$ distinct numbers $\{\gamma_i\}_{i=1}^k$, the $2k$-th order MPE splitting can be constructed \cite{chin2011multi} as follows